Mission police distribute 100 Thanksgiving meals to needy families

 The meals provide food for up to eight people on Thanksgiving Day.

-Due to the rice in costs, grocery shoppers can expect to pay 6.5% more per pound of frozen turkey compared to last year.
+Due to the rise in costs, grocery shoppers can expect to pay 6.5% more per pound of frozen turkey compared to last year.

 “We struggle a lot financial, and every year we always work hard to be able to get a turkey, so this year it helps us a lot we don't have to worry about buying one,” Mariana Hernandez said.